americanthinker/dash-app-ceo-dashboard/README.md

 # Lessons Learned/Confirmed (Along the way...)
 - Commit early, commit often.
 - Just because it works in (local) testing does not guarantee that it will work in production.
-- Daft Punk + Caffeine = ANYTHING is possible
+- [Daft Punk](https://en.wikipedia.org/wiki/Daft_Punk) + Caffeine = ANYTHING is possible
 - Read the docs, first, and then again after you have a better understanding.
 - Leverage the knowledge/skillsets of those in your network to blast through sticking points.
-- Sometimes, but certainly not always, the best answer is as simple as a REST API call, backed by a cron job, vs. newfangled, multifeatured software.
+- Sometimes, but certainly not always, the best answer is as simple as a REST API call, backed by a [cron](https://en.wikipedia.org/wiki/Cron) job, vs. newfangled, multifeatured software.
-- User feedback is critical throughout the Dev process, otherwise you're just a guy wearing beer goggles who's fallen in love with the product.
+- User feedback is critical throughout the Dev process, otherwise you're just a guy wearing [beer goggles](https://www.alcohol.org/effects/beer-goggles/) who's fallen in love with the product.
 - Persistence wins the day - always.
 <br></br>
 # Shout-out section! :wink:
 Special thanks to the following for helping me out along the way:
-- Ron Li: for introducing me to Dash - a powerful Python framework for dashboard creation - and acting as a guide along the way
+- [Ron Li](https://www.linkedin.com/in/ron-li-6531bb1b7/): for introducing me to [Dash](https://plotly.com/dash/) - a powerful Python framework for dashboard creation - and acting as a guide along the way
-- Ann Strange: for providing insight into the inner workings of the Salesforce platform
+- [Ann Strange](https://www.linkedin.com/in/ann-strange/): for providing insight into the inner workings of the Salesforce platform
-- Joe Raetano: for pointing out that my initial color scheme screamed "1995"
+- Joe R.: for pointing out that my initial color scheme screamed "1995"
-- Kayla Thomas and Sam Giampapa: for insightful feedback along the way
+- Kayla Thomas and Sam G.: for insightful feedback along the way
 - My wife: for letting me escape into my dev cave for two weeks straight